 - The names of all the current board members

 - The date the board members were appointed

-- A Biography of each of the board members
+- A biography of each of the board members

-- A Commitment to comply with the Principles of Good Fundraising
+- A commitment to comply with the principles of good fundraising

-- An explanation or list of members
+- A list of Members

 |Mona McMahon||Board Member||St Michael’s NS / Kylemore College||2017|

 |Denise Ní Dhuibhir||Board Member||Scoil Úna Naofa Music Project and String Orchestra||2019|